-The mind then becomes self sufficient, self comforting, and self sustaining, so that the door from the mind to the five external sense is cut off, and the mind does not go out to the five senses.
-Instead it remains immersed in itself, in a radiant joy.
-One experiences this, one delights in it, and it is wise and good to delight in it.
-One has faith in the Buddha, who said that this is a delight has no underlying tendencies of craving and lust.
+The mind then becomes self-sufficient, self-comforting, and self-sustaining, so that the door from the mind to the five external senses is cut off, and the mind does not go out to the five senses.
+Instead it remains immersed in itself, in radiant joy.
+One experiences this, delights in it, and it is wise and good to delight in it.
+One has faith in the Buddha, who said that this delight has no underlying tendencies to craving and lust.